vbocan/qrng-data-diode/docs/implementation-plan.md

     *   Create a reusable module for HTTPS GET requests to Quantis appliance (FR-1).
     *   Use `reqwest` with TLS verification and connection pooling.
     *   Implement exponential backoff retry logic with jitter (FR-9).
-    *   This module will be used by both Entropy Collector (always) and Entropy Gateway (direct mode only).
+    *   This module will be used by the Entropy Collector.

 ---